 What’s the biggest style mistake you’ve ever made?

 Really?
 You want me to say here!
 Probably as a teenager.
 I lived in a jumper that my mother had knitted for herself 20 years before.
-It had faded into a dreadful non color and was enormously baggy.
+It had faded into a dreadful non colour and was enormously baggy.
 I can’t think why I wore it.
 Recently, I saw a photo of myself in it- I nearly passed out.

 Is there another designer whose work you particularly admire?